enthought/distributed-array-protocol/protocol.rst

 to fully specify the array.
 There is one dimension dictionary per dimension, **whether or not that dimension is distributed**.

+The primary key-value pair that all dimension dictionaries shall have specifies the type of distribution for this dimension.
+The key is the string "disttype" and the value is of type string.
+The following disttypes are currently supported: undistributed, block, cyclic, block cyclic, block padded, and unstructured.
+Other disttypes may be added in future versions of the protocol.

-Each dimension dictionary shall have the following key-value pairs:
+All dimension dictionaries (regardless of distribution type) define the following key-value pairs:

-  * "disttype" : string
+  * 'disttype' : string or None.

-    The disttype indicates the type of distribution along this dimension of the array.
-The values can be one of the following:

-    'b' block distribution, no padding.
-    'c' cyclic distribution.
-    'bc' block cyclic.
-    'bp' block-padded.
-    'u' unstructured.
+    The distribution type, the primary way to determine the kind of distribution for this dimension.

   * 'periodic' : bool